Games Design and Development BA (Hons)

 How you'll learn

-The course will be delivered using a variety of methods including face to face workshops and lectures, and some online digital content such as guest speakers from industry.
+The course will be delivered using a variety of methods including face-to-face workshops and lectures, and some online digital content such as guest speakers from industry (subject to availability).

-Course resources are stored on the University’s Virtual Learning environment (VLE), currently called AULA, where you will be able to access a range of digital resources such as learning materials, worksheets, talks, module handbooks and assignment briefs.
-The VLE also has an in-built chat function where you cane message academics directly about your work.
+Course resources are stored on the university’s Virtual Learning Environment (VLE), which is currently Aula, where you will be able to access a range of digital resources such as learning materials, worksheets, talks, module handbooks and assignment briefs.
+The VLE also has an in-built chat function where you can message academics directly about your work.

 Teaching contact hours